wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/8-create-vpn-profile.md

 1. Review the values and settings for this configuration profile.
 2. Click **Create**.

-You have now created a new device configuration profile named "VPN settings - Android Enterprise - Personally-Owned Work Profile".
+You've now created a new device configuration profile named "VPN settings - Android Enterprise - Personally-Owned Work Profile".
 You can see the new configuration profile in the list by selecting **Devices** > **Configuration profiles**.
 For more information about Android Enterprise device configuration settings in Intune, see [Android Enterprise device settings to configure VPN in Intune](/mem/intune/configuration/vpn-settings-android-enterprise).

 ## VPN certificates